In this article...

 The call center is often where a customer has their first human contact with your business.
 If you want to retain that customer and maximize their lifetime value, your call center agents need to make a good impression.
 Being open and friendly, and following suggestions like smiling while they talk is a good start, but your agents should also be able to deliver effective solutions in a timely fashion — whether that means completing a financial transaction, describing product features, or troubleshooting a service issue.
 Do it well, but do it fast; that is the struggle.

 To help prospective buyers come to a decision, an accurate call center software comparison is vital.
-This guide will provide an overview of four main categories — CRM, Help desk, VoIP, Gamification — as well as industry trends, common features, a case study covering a leading call center software solution, and a list of top_ call center software vendors_.
+This guide will provide an overview of four main categories — CRM, Help desk, VoIP, Gamification — as well as industry trends, common features, and a case study covering a leading call center software solution.

 As market competition heightens and product offerings proliferate and converge, businesses in almost every industry are being pressured to leverage customer service as a positive differentiator.
 I.e. you could get the same product for a similar price from providers A and B, but Provider B has a higher customer satisfaction rating, so you choose Provider B.

 A lot of this differentiation happens in the call center — accomplished by teams of well-trained agents using sensible workflows, effective software, and a reliable communications infrastructure.
 Over 60 percent of customer service managers rank customer satisfaction as the most important metric for measuring call center success, followed by first-call resolution, average handle time, and wait time.